ivotron/popper2-paper/paper.md

 Challenges:

-  * Mainly cultural; this is a DevOps-like workflow.
+  * Cultural: this is a DevOps-like workflow.
+  * Containers: not everybody can like them.
+  * Instability: container technology is moving fast.

 # Related Work {#sec:related}